Welfare and Child Protection Policy

-We believe that everyone in the ASA/Swimming Club has a part to play in looking after the children with whom we are working.
+We believe that everyone in the Swim England/Swimming Club has a part to play in looking after the children with whom we are working.
 This is both a moral and arguably a legal obligation.

 The child protection procedures within the club stem from the following principles:

 - The child’s welfare is the first consideration

 - All children, regardless of age, disability, gender, racial origin, religious belief and sexual identity have a right to be protected from abuse.

 Ring 0808 100 4001